-To conclude, the findings from this study clearly indicate that consultants working in PCC face a number of challenges to their wellbeing.
-Current offerings to improve wellbeing do not meet consultants' needs.
-There are some identifiable factors which need to be tackled, e.g. rotas and shift patterns, especially considering the ageing consultant workforce.
+To conclude, the findings from this study clearly indicate that consultants working in PCC face a number of challenges to their well-being.
+Current offerings to improve well-being do not meet consultants' needs.
+There are some identifiable factors which need to be tackled, for example, rotas and shift patterns, especially considering the ageing consultant workforce.
 Our study supports the findings of the GMC report and other research which has identified the ABC of doctors' core needs: autonomy, belonging and competence.
-Evidence-based interventions to improve consultant wellbeing need to be developed and systematically evaluated to determine how to improve consultant wellbeing and reduce the levels of burnout and compassion fatigue among PCC consultants.
+Evidence-based interventions to improve consultant well-being need to be developed and systematically evaluated to determine how to improve consultant well-being and reduce the levels of burn-out and compassion fatigue among PCC consultants.

-Acknowledgements

-The study authors wish to thank the Paediatric Critical Care Society for supporting this project.
+Acknowledgements The study authors wish to thank the Paediatric Critical Care Society for supporting this project.
 The authors also wish to thank the clinicians in each unit who helped recruit participants for this project.
 Finally, the study authors wish to thank each participant that kindly took part.